 Fee structure: Spread

-Risk: Same as with the STP Broker, but besides, there is the possibility that the dealing desk of the broker will interfere with the trade execution in a way that might have a negative impact on your trades.
+Risk: Same as with the STP Broker, but besides, there is the possibility that the dealing desk of the broker will interfere with the trade execution in a way that might harm your trades.

 Ways brokers can make money other than by charging fees